-Recently, the recognition of the need to expand the regulatory framework has begun to be manifested in practice, the most prominent of which is the series of regulation initiatives of the European Union, under the title “A Europe Fit for the Digital Age.”
-Some of the regulation developments are also expected to have a direct impact on the operation of online mediation platforms and the risks discussed in this article.
-Due to the brevity of this paper, we will mention several relevant innovations from a bird’s eye view.
-For example, the Digital Services Act (“DSA”) imposes a series of new obligations on digital platforms, and it may apply to dedicated mediation platforms that also act as an arena for contracting between mediators and mediation parties.
-Among other things, the DSA requires the subject platforms to avoid manipulative interface design, ensure the readability of their terms and conditions, and display the main parameters used in their advertising and recommender systems.
+Recently, the recognition of the need to expand the regulatory framework has begun to be manifested in practice, most prominently in the series of regulation initiatives of the European Union under the title “A Europe Fit for the Digital Age.”
+Some regulatory developments are also expected to have a direct impact on the operation of online mediation platforms and the risks discussed in this article.
+Due to space constraints, we offer here a bird’s-eye view of some relevant innovations.
+The Digital Services Act (DSA) imposes a series of new obligations on digital platforms, and it may apply to dedicated mediation platforms that also act as an arena for contracting between mediators and mediation parties.
+Among the DSA’s requirements are that the subject platforms take steps to avoid manipulative interface design, ensure the readability of their terms and conditions, and display the main parameters used in their advertising and recommender systems.
 Another example is the Data Governance Act, which regulates a series of issues related to the transfer of information to third parties and between countries, as well as the operation of data intermediation services.
-Finally, we will also mention the Artificial Intelligence Act (“AI Act”), which recently reached a provisional agreement on the regulations and was published during the time that this article was written.
-The regulations aim to ensure that fundamental rights are protected from high-risk AI systems and force obligations on high-risk systems, such as impact assessment and transparency requirements.
-The assessment of the impact of this future normative framework on the activity of mediation platforms, and the risks inherent in their use, will have to be postponed to another article after the arrangements come into force and their impact is studied.
+Finally, we mention the AI Act, published during the writing of this article, which has reached a provisional agreement on the regulations.
+The regulations aim to ensure that fundamental rights are protected from high-risk AI systems, and to impose obligations on high-risk systems, such as impact assessment and transparency requirements.
+Assessment of the impact of this future normative framework on the activity of mediation platforms, and the risks inherent in their use, will have to be postponed to another article after the arrangements have come into force and their impact has been studied.

 Conclusion

-This Article examined how the digital transformation of the mediation process affects the rights of its participants that are related to the management of information in the process.
-This affects primarily the right to self-determination and to privacy and personal information protection, which rise from the right to personal autonomy.
-We presented an innovative model that conceptualized mediation as a process based on the flow of information, and demonstrated how the transition from face-to-face mediation to online mediation changes the flow of information in the process.
-We pointed out the ways in which the digitization of the process may harm the parties’ control over the flow of information and, hence, harm the confidentiality of the mediation, their control over the decision-making and the outcome, and their privacy.
-We also discussed the ways in which these risks increase when mediation platforms rely on artificial intelligence applications in performing information analysis activities, which are the core of mediation.
-Later, we showed that today, some of the risks are not properly addressed in the existing normative systems in the field of mediation and in the field of information privacy, and we proposed supplementary regulations that would reduce these risks.
-In view of the expansion of the use of the mediation process alongside the expansion of the use of digital platforms in mediation, it must be assumed that the trend of online mediation, which increased significantly during the COVID-19 pandemic, will continue to develop, and shape the face of the field in the coming years.
-We hope that the article will contribute to the promotion of proper regulation in the field and increase the awareness of mediators, disputing parties, and mediation institutions to the risks to autonomy, privacy, and data protection inherent in the online mediation process.
+This article has examined how the digital transformation of the mediation process affects the rights of the participants that are related to the management of information in the process.
+This affects primarily the rights to self-determination and to privacy and protection of personal information, which arise from the right to personal autonomy.
+We have presented an innovative model that conceptualizes mediation as a process based on the flow of information, and we have demonstrated how the transition from face-to-face mediation to online mediation changes the flow of information.
+We have pointed out ways in which the digitization of the process may harm the parties’ control over the flow of information and, hence, harm the confidentiality of the mediation, the parties’ control over the decision-making and the outcome, and their privacy.
+We have also discussed ways in which these risks increase when mediation platforms rely on AI applications in performing information analysis activities, which are the core of mediation.
+We have shown that some of the risks are not properly addressed in existing normative systems in the field of mediation and in the field of information privacy, and we have proposed supplementary regulations that would reduce these risks.
+In view of increased use of the mediation process alongside increased use of digital platforms in mediation, it must be assumed that the trend towards online mediation, which increased significantly during the COVID-19 pandemic, will continue, and that it will shape the field of mediation in the coming years.
+We hope that this article will contribute to the promotion of proper regulation in the field and increase the awareness of mediators, disputing parties, and mediation institutions of the risks to autonomy, privacy, and data protection inherent in the online mediation process.